 Okay, you’ve got your homework.
 Pick a book.
 Or two or three or hey, pick all 15!
-Spend 2019 educating yourself and setting a great example for those around you!
+Spend time educating yourself and setting a great example for those around you!
 And let me know what you’re reading and learning.
-Let’s make 2019 the best year ever.

 - If you liked this episode of Influencer Entrepreneurs, please subscribe and leave a fabulous review!

 - Mark your calendar for the weekly free trainings every Tuesday at 11am EST over on Jenny’s Facebook page and Instagram Live